 of one of the most widely-used types of barbed wire in 1873 helped change the history of the American West and had far-reaching impact throughout the world.
 His Homestead in DeKalb, IL, is being preserved and restored by a not-for-profit organization founded in 1995.
 Both the home and the barn are listed on the National Register of Historic Places.
 We welcome your visit and encourage your membership!
-Download the pdf of our gift shop items here.

-See you next season!
-Opening day Sunday, May 18, 2014: Open House/Open Barn, noon-4:00 p.m.
+Opening Day, Sunday, May 18, 2014, noon-4:00 p.m.

 The tour season opens with the one day all year to step inside the historic all brick barn where barbed wire was first manufactured.
 Guided tours of Glidden's 1861 farm home and blacksmith demonstrations give visitors insight into the development of "The Barb City."